shunty-gh/AdventOfCode2019/day-index.md

 `C#, Go`

 ### Day 24 - Planet of Discord
 Basic Game of life in part 1 but then extended to recursive levels within levels for part 2.
+No recursion in the solution though.
-`C#`
+`C#, Go`

 ### Day 25 - Cryostasis
 `IntCode` to explore ship (manually - like an old fashioned game), find items, find the right combination of items.
 By making the `IntCode` threaded I made the solution to this problem much harder and slower than it could have been.